 When a couple who has children together decides to file for divorce or otherwise end their relationship, the custody of the children they share becomes a primary focus.
 In an ideal circumstance, both parents will want to have custody of the children and will be happy to share join custody.
 But, more often than not, this is not the way a child custody proceeding plays out, so it is important for both parents to know the child custody laws in their state in order to have the most fair, and favorable outcome to the case.
+Alabama child custody attorneys will provide you with a free consultation to get you started on the right path.

 Child Custody Laws in Alabama

-When it comes to child custody laws in Alabama, the court system uses a number of different factors in order to determine the custody arrangement.
+When it comes to the laws regarding child custody in Alabama, the court system uses a number of different factors in order to determine the custody arrangement.
 The family court system in this state ideally wants to award custody to both parents so they can share the responsibilities and rights associated with raising their children.
 For those parents who wish to file and petition the court for custody of their child or children, it is very important that they understand how the child custody laws in Alabama actually work.

 What Determines Child Custody in Alabama